 Raising a cake to its full potential at high altitude is a difficult project.
-I want to be able to make good cakes: to know what is in my desserts, choose better ingredients, and to follow the maxim that if you want to add the possibly ‘junk’ calories of a dessert, you ought to take the effort to make it yourself.
+I live at 5,280 feet above sea level, but want to be able to make good cakes.
+I want: to know what is in my desserts, to choose better ingredients than many commercial bakers, and to follow the maxim that if you want to add the possibly ‘junk’ calories of a dessert, you ought to take the effort to make it yourself.

-Just for fun I asked a calorie counting program what a piece of sponge cake with no frosting costs — in calories — about 200.
-This cake, with a chocolate ganache, is less than the glass of wine I had with it.
+Just for fun I asked a calorie counting program what a piece of sponge cake with no frosting costs — in calories.
+At about 200, this cake, with a chocolate ganache, is less than the glass of wine I had with it.

 I’ve made this cake about once a week since the beginning of 2018.
 It started out like most of my previous cakes and had a nice sturdy structure but no loft.
-Then I made it in Dallas with the aid of a Kitchen Aid and I knew how a lofty batter looks.
+Then I made it in Dallas with the aid of a Kitchen Aid mixer and I learned what to look for in a lofty batter.
 Now, finely-adjusted, it works at altitude.
-Plus, I did need to buy a hand mixer.
-My very productive whisk just doesn’t whip the eggs to the ribbon.

 Mile High Genoise Cake with Ganache

 Break the eggs into a heat-proof bowl that you like for mixing.
 Beat slightly.
 Add the sugar and place over a pan of simmering water.
 Beat until the sugar dissolves.
-(You can feel it with your fingers or teeth when sugar is still solid).
+(You can feel it with the spoon or your teeth if sugar is still solid).

 Use a strainer to sift the flour onto the batter and fold it in careful to deflate the eggs as little as possible.
 Pour mixture into the prepared pan and bake in the center of the oven for – at most – 20 minutes.
 At this time test for doneness with a toothpick and if it comes out clean, cake is done.
 Place on a rack to cool.